-Rau: I mean, I was at that Vikings playoff game last year where Blair Walsh missed the field goal to win it.
+Rau: I mean, I was at that Vikings playoff game last year when Blair Walsh missed the field goal to win it.
 But these underdogs, these teams year after year that can’t do it, that’s me in a nutshell.
-I’ve been wrestling since I was six years old and that loss over and over and over again was burned in my soul.
+I’ve been wrestling since I was six-years-old and that loss over and over and over again was burned in my soul.
 It did irreparable damage.
 It did damage to me in a way that I now have this fire that can’t be burned out.
 The only time it will burn out is when I die and then hopefully it might be burning through others.
 If I can impact people in a certain way, this fire will never die.

 The mountain of success is made of failure